luksi-l/ExeMaker/README.md

 step 4.
 There you go!

-NOTE:on internet can say to this project can harm your computer...cause it's not verified publisher NOTE:your avast antivirus will for a second scan your .exe project that you made when you open it
+NOTE:on internet can say to this project can harm your computer...cause it's not verified publisher

+NOTE:your avast antivirus will for a second scan your .exe project that you made when you open it

+NOTE:ExeMaker is a batch file so it can be used only on windows